 RGB Color Model

-In the RGB color space a color is defined by their shares of red (R), green (G) and blue (B).
+In the RGB color space a color is defined by their shares or parts of red (R), green (G) and blue (B).
 It is an additive color model, in which the colors are achieved by mixing the respective shares.
 This color space is used for systems with emitting light, such as monitors.

 Depending on the purpose, the shares are notified in percentage (0 to 1 or 0% to 100%), absolute values (0 to 255) or hexadecimal (00 to FF).
 The hexadecimal notation in the form #RRGGBB is primarily known through HTML and CSS, where also an abbreviated form #RGB is allowed if both hexadecimal digits are the same (for example #FFF for #FFFFFF or #A12 for #AA1122).
 Above that, TColor uses a special form of representation: Here the RGB components are calculated into a single number in order to express a color.

 If all shares are zero (#000000) the color is black, if all shares are maximum (#FFFFFF), the color is white.
 In between these two values, there are all the other colors.
-Gray (see table with gray) from white to black would arise if all of the three colors are available in an equal share (for example #131313 or #444444), a pure red arises, for example, only by a red portion (# FF0000), a pure yellow by the mixture of red and green (#FFFF00).
+Gray (see table with gray values) from white to black would arise if all of the three colors are available in an equal share (for example #131313 or #444444), a pure red arises, for example, only by a red portion (# FF0000), a pure yellow by the mixture of red and green (#FFFF00).